ZeroStudMuffin/CEA2/README.md

 - Captured images are cropped to this box and processed with ML Kit text recognition.
 - Camera preview supports pinch-to-zoom with a slider and a 1x reset button for finer control when capturing text.
+When the device is in landscape orientation, the slider rotates vertically and moves to the right side of the screen with the reset button anchored to its bottom.